 MRSA can be present in the nose, on the skin, or in the blood or urine.
 MRSA can spread among other patients who are usually very ill with weakened immune systems that cannot fight off the infection.

-The prevention of MRSA infections is based upon standard infection control precautions including:
+The prevention of MRSA infections in health care is based upon standard infection control precautions, which include routine practices, and contact precautions as required for all antibiotic-resistant organisms.
+Steps include, but are not limited to:

 Wash hands immediately after gloves are removed, between patient contacts and between tasks and procedures.